yaya2devops/aws-cloud-project-bootcamp/journal/week7.md

 aws ecs create-service --cli-input-json file://aws/json/service-backend-flask.json
 ```

-> took me ages waiting for the drain.
+> It took me ages waiting for the drain, we will force it later the road.

 Once finished ur new service will take place. <br>